enormandeau/Scripts/README.md

 ### About these scripts

-This is a collection of scripts written over the years to solve specific problems.
+This is a collection of scripts written and downloaded over the years to solve specific problems.
 Some of them are well tested, others not so well.
 As they have been written over a long period of time, and while I was improving my Python programming continually, the style and quality will inevitably vary.

 ### Use at your own risk

 These programs are provided as is, without any implied garanty of usefulness but with the hope that they may be of help to some.

 ### Licensing